sarahlintang/FaceEmotionDetection/README.md

 # FaceEmotionDetection
-Face emotion detection using CNN.
-This model is use CNN inspired by https://bit.ly/2QkWEI5 with modifications in several parts.
+Face emotion detection using CNN

+This model use CNN inspired by https://bit.ly/2QkWEI5 with modifications in several parts.=

-This model achive 68.75% accuracy.
+This model accuracy is 68.75%

 # Dataset
 This project use Fer2013 Dataset from kaggle competition https://bit.ly/39eIAZm